 Natural Habitat and Distribution of the Piranha

-The Red-Bellied Piranha is found throughout much of South America due to the region’s tropical weather, warmer temperatures, and abundance of freshwater rivers and streams.
-The piranha thrives in the rivers of Argentina, Bolivia, Brazil, Ecuador, Colombia, Guyana, Peru, Paraguay, Uruguay, and Venezuela, and has particularly large populations in the Amazon River.
-The piranha prefers whitewater areas (areas that maintain a neutral PH level), as well as warmer water conditions between 59 and 95-degrees (Fahrenheit).
-Despite these preferences, some piranha have been spotted in blackwater regions (highly acidic zones of rivers and streams), and have been known to live in water temperatures of less than 50-degrees Fahrenheit.
+The red-bellied piranha is found throughout much of South America due to the region’s tropical weather, warmer temperatures, and abundance of freshwater rivers and streams.
+The piranha thrives in the rivers of Argentina, Bolivia, Brazil, Ecuador, Colombia, Guyana, Peru, Paraguay, Uruguay, and Venezuela, and has a particularly large population in the Amazon River.
+The piranha prefers whitewater areas (areas that maintain a neutral PH level), as well as warmer water conditions between 59 and 95 degrees (Fahrenheit).
+Despite these preferences, some piranha have been spotted in blackwater regions (highly acidic zones of rivers and streams) and have been known to live in water temperatures of less than 50 degrees Fahrenheit.

 Apart from major river systems and streams, the piranha is also common in various lakes, floodplains, and flooded forest regions of South America.
 To date, however, it has been observed that the majority of piranhas inhabit low-elevation regions of the Amazon River, with a clear preference for fast-moving segments of water.